lsst/rubin_sim/rubin_sim/maf/maf_contrib/lss_obs_strategy/readme.md

 ----
 Helper modules include
 - `newDitherStackers.py` which contains the dither stackers (only those that are not already incorporated in [sims_maf](https://github.com/lsst/sims_maf/blob/master/python/lsst/sims/maf/stackers/ditherStackers.py).
+DEPRECATED.
 - `plotBundleMaps.py` which contains the function for plotting skymaps, power spectra, and cartview plots.
 - `saveBundleData_npzFormat.py` which contains the function for saving data as npz files.
+DEPRECATED.
 - `constantsForPipeline.py` which contains variables used in the code, including plot colors and power law constants for the galaxy luminosity functions for different redshift bins (based on mock catalogs from Padilla+).